Not eating.Loss of appetite. Steering clear of the food bowl.

 It's the cardinal sign that something is wrong - in cats and humans alike.

-It can be an extremely scary thing for you as a cat parent to notice: Your usually ravenous fur baby hasn't eaten any kibble in days.
+It can be an extremely scary thing for you as apet parentto notice: Your usually ravenous fur baby hasn't eaten any kibble or wet food in days, and it’s becoming more obvious based on the empty state of her kitty litter box.

-They may be displaying other signs of distress, or they may not.
-Either way, you’re confused, worried, and scared.
+Your kitty may be displaying other signs of distress, or they may not.
+Either way, you're confused, worried, and scaredgiven its reduced appetite.

-Here's what not eating could indicate, other symptoms to watch for, and what to do for your feline friend.
+If you are wondering, "why would a cat stop eating?", here's whatnot eating appetite loss could indicate, other symptoms to watch for, and what to do for your feline friend.

-The first thing to realize when you notice something –anything – is wrong with your fur baby is that cats and all animals can feel under the weather just like us.
-A lack of appetite may be caused by something small, like a headache or a queasy stomach, so it’s important not to jump to worst-case-scenario conclusions.
+The first thing to realize when you notice something -anything - is wrong with your fur baby is that cats and all animals can feel under the weather just like us.
+A lack of appetite may be caused by something small, like a headache or a queasy stomach, so it's important not to jump to worst-case-scenario conclusionsand associate a shift in eating habits to disease.
+In the case of a queasy stomach, make sure to check out these litter box cleaning hacks to keep your cat’s waste area in tip top shape.

-Like green-, blue-, or red-colored PrettyLitter, your cat’s loss of appetite is a clear sign that something may be wrong.
+Like green-, blue-, or red-colored PrettyLitter, your cat'sappetite loss is a clear sign that something may be wrong.
 Unfortunately, it could be any number of things.

 For example, if your cat recently got her vaccinations, she may simply be feeling a bit woozy while her body works through the treatment.
-Typically, loss of appetite from vaccinations is temporary and resolves itself pretty quickly.
+Typically,the change in a cat’s appetite from vaccinations is temporary and resolves itself pretty quickly.

 If you’ve ruled out all of these options, your cat could be suffering from a serious medical condition.
 There are several feline illnesses that could cause your cat to stop eating, such as: